 - Citi Simplicity

-They also have co-branded cards with brands such as:
+They also issue co-branded cards in partnership with brands such as:

 - American Airlines